Gathering information to learn how to invest our own money should not be so difficult

 I will only analyze a few of these income streams in this blog – particularly the ones that are rather “hands off.”

-The most powerful strategies for me are those that generate cashflow by simply investing.
+The most powerful strategies for me are those that generate cashflow by simply investing in the best investment.
 Yes, it is achievable.

 A little knowledge (DIY) or a trustworthy advisor